tardisx/gropple/README.md

 via the `-dl-cmd` command line option.

-While `gropple` will use your `PATH` to find the executable, you may also want to specify a full path instead.o
+While `gropple` will use your `PATH` to find the executable, you may also want to specify a full path instead.

 So, for instance, to use `youtube-dlc` instead of `youtube-dl` and specify the full path: